mbierlee/poodinis/TUTORIAL.md

 dependencies.register!(Color, Red);
 auto mixer = dependencies.resolve!ColorMixer;
 ```
 Member `mixer.colors` will now contain instances of `Blue` and `Red`.
-The order of the instances is not guarenteed to be that of the order in which they were registered.
+The order in which instances are resolved is not guarenteed to be that of the order in which they were registered.

 Application Contexts
 --------------------
 You can fine-tune dependency configuration using application contexts.
-Application contexts allow you to centralize all dependency configuration as well as define
-how instances of certain classes should be constructed using factory methods.
+Application contexts allow you to centralize all dependency configuration as well as define how instances of certain classes should be constructed using factory methods.

 ###Defining and using application contexts
 An application context is defined as follows:
 ```d